petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/database-service/changing-your-database-password.md

     ![Show the secret to enable editing it.](./changing-your-database-password/images/05.png)

-1. Edit the value of the secret.
+1. Edit the secret value.

 1. Scroll down and check all of the boxes acknowledging the effects of changing the value of the secret.

     ![Check the boxes to enable the Publish secret button.](./changing-your-database-password/images/06.png)

-1. Click _Publish secret_.
+1. Click _Publish Changes_.

-    ```{note}
-    The services attempt to restart when you click `Publish secret`.
-However, the database service can only update its password upon image creation, so the service must be deleted and redeployed to update it.
-    ```
+The services restart and the database user is updated with the new password.
+While the services are restarting, they do not receive requests.

+!!! important
+    If your database service is not updated to version 5.1.2+, the password can only be updated after deleting and redeploying the service.
+Continue reading to complete the process for these versions.

+## Additional Required Steps (Versions Before 5.1.2)

+The database password is still changed directly using your chosen environment's [secrets](../../tuning-security-settings/managing-secure-environment-variables-with-secrets.md) prior to version 5.1.2.
+However, you must follow additional steps to ensure that your services update correctly with the new value.

+After you've [updated the secret value](#changing-the-database-password), follow these steps to complete the process.

 1. Return to your environment's _Services_ page.